alexcummins/partyLightRave/README.md

 ## Direction

-Planning on using the interface added to create a GUI/web version so you can try out animations on your computer and not exclusively on RPI.
+I'm planning on using the interface added to create a GUI/web version so you can try out animations on your computer and not exclusively on RPI.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details